kgoralski/go-crud-template/README.md

  - go 1.7,
  - gorilla mux for Routing,
- - sqlx for database access,
+ - sqlx for database access (mysql),
  - tests using testify library

 urls: